BergelsonLab/talk_youre_on_camera/README.md

 This paper is in press at DevSci as of June 2018, and uses the six and seven month audio/video data from our SEEDLingS corpus Bergelson, Amatuni, Dailey, Koorathota, & Tor
 Contact elika.bergelson@duke.edu with any questions about code/paper/corpus etc

+Audio and video data for this project can be found by members at Databrary and Homebank